shupershuff/PalworldServerTools/README.md

 Parameters you'll likely not need, but they're here if you need them:
 - -ServerPath - Used to specify server path.
 Parameter only useful if you're hosting more than one server.
+- -ShowPlayersNoHeader - TBC FROM v1.1.0 Show the names of all logged in players, but without the CSV header.
 - -ThemeSettingsPath - Used to specify where custom ini files live.
 Parameter only useful if you're hosting more than one server and can be left blank to assume the default location.
 - -LaunchParameters - Used to specify custom launch parameters if they differ from the default.
 Can be left blank.
 - -HostIP - Used to specify server address/domain.
 Parameter only useful if you're hosting more than one server.